addrmwn/mbsid/README.md

 # mbsid
-Mikrotik Billing System Generate Voucher Hotspot PHP &amp;
+Mikrotik Billing System Generate Voucher Hotspot PHP

 # Installation
 - Clone the repo: `git clone https://github.com/addrmwn/mbsid.git`
+- Edit Mainconfig.php
+- adjust to your configuration starting from base url to database
+- import the mbsid.sql file which is in the database folder, into your phpmyadmin

 # Login